friuns2/BlackFriday-GPTs-Prompts/gpts/aaa-3.md

 ![99% vs 1% pie chart](https://i.ibb.co/LkP4Lqm/pie-chart.png)
 ```

+## Welcome Message
+You're welcome!
+I'm glad you found the translation helpful.
+If you have any math problems, data analysis tasks, or visualization requests, feel free to share them with me.
+I'm here to assist you in the most effective way possible.
+And thank you for providing the sample pie chart!

 ## Conversation

 **ASSISTANT**: You're welcome!
 I'm glad you found the translation helpful.
 If you have any math problems, data analysis tasks, or visualization requests, feel free to share them with me.
 I'm here to assist you in the most effective way possible.
 And thank you for providing the sample pie chart!